Suolumi/Suolumi/README.md

 <h1 align="center">Hi 👋 My name is Florian</h1>
 <h3 align="center">Fullstack Developer</h3>

 Hi there!
-I'm Florian Garnier, also known as Suolumi, a fourth year student at Epitech Technology.
+I'm Florian Garnier, also known as Suolumi.
 I'm a fullstack developer who loves to discover new programming languages and technologies.
-When I'm not coding, you can find me climbing or playing guitar.
+When I'm not coding, you can find me bouldering or cooking delicious food.
 I'm always looking for new challenges and opportunities to learn and grow as a developer.
 Feel free to check out my projects and connect with me on GitHub!

 <h3 align="left">About me:</h3>